jarle/remix-adonisjs-docs/docs/recipes/csrf-protection.md

 Enabling this option will ensure that the XSRF-TOKEN cookie is set on the client side.

-Next we need to override `fetch` globally on our window object (I know...) to include the header on every client request.
+Next we need to override `fetch` globally on our window object to include the header on every client request.

 You can do so with this hook: